| Elevation: | 677 ft | 206 m |

 Getting There

 From the intersection of route 9 and 180, drive 2.6 miles south on route 180.
-The northern parking area will be on the left after about 2.5 miles, followed by the overflow parking and finally the southern parking area.
+The northern parking area will be on the left after about 2.5 miles, followed by the main parking and finally the southern parking area.
 If you reach Springy Pond Road you are in the vicinity of the parking areas but missed them all, which are back towards Route 9.

 Classic Climbing Routes at Eagle Bluff